arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/features.md

 <FeatureDescription>

-The **Arduino Stella** redefines location tracking with its advanced nRF52840 microcontroller and TrueSense UWB module DCU040.
-Tailored for modern tracking needs, it excels in pinpointing assets in warehouses, ensuring safety in healthcare, and automating smart buildings.
-Seamlessly integrating with the **Portenta UWB Shield** and UWB-enabled smartphones through the dedicated NXP® Trimension App, Apple's Nearby Interaction APIs, or Android's UWB Jetpack library, it delivers robust finder functionality, precise point-to-point triggering, and comprehensive tracking capabilities for applications demanding reliable, real-time location data.
+The **Arduino Stella** redefines location tracking using the advanced nRF52840 microcontroller from Nordic Semiconductor and the DCU040 UWB module from TrueSense.
+Tailored for modern tracking needs, it excels in pinpointing warehouse assets, ensuring healthcare safety and automating smart buildings.
+Seamlessly integrating with the **Portenta UWB Shield** and UWB-enabled smartphones through the dedicated NXP® Trimension App, Apple's Nearby Interaction APIs or Android's UWB Jetpack library, it delivers robust finder functionality, precise point-to-point triggering and comprehensive tracking capabilities for applications demanding reliable, real-time location data.

 </FeatureDescription>